South African Class 16E 4-6-2: Characteristics

 The Class 16E was delivered with a Watson Standard no. 3A boiler, one of the range of standard boiler types designed by Watson as part of his standardisation policy.
 The boiler was designed for a maximum working pressure of 225 psi and the boiler barrel plates and firebox outer shell were of nickel steel.
 The boiler and the firebox were entirely clothed with Alfol insulation.

 At 9 ft 3 in above rail level, the Class 16E boiler centre-line was the highest-pitched on the SAR at the time.
 Because of this and the limitations of the loading gauge, the boiler was domeless with an inspection manhole on top of the boiler barrel where the dome would have been.
 Steam was collected through numerous small feeder pipes fixed into two collector pipes which were arranged as high as possible above the water surface.
-The collector pipes then joined together to form a main steam pipe, 7 in in diameter, which led to the superheater header and multiple valve regulator located in the smokebox.
+The collector pipes then joined to form a main steam pipe, 7 in in diameter, which led to the superheater header and multiple valve regulator located in the smokebox.
 The steam pipes from the header to each cylinder were 6 in in diameter.
 The boiler was fitted with two large Pop safety valves mounted ahead of the firebox, one on either side of the boiler and angled about 80 degrees apart.

 The firebox had a power-operated Ajax fire-door and the grate was of the sectional pin-hole type, fitted with power-operated shaking gear.
 To assist in keeping within the axle load limits, the ashpan was constructed of relatively thin anti-corrosive steel plates of a special heat-resisting quality.
 The brick arch was supported by five 3 in diameter arch tubes.
 The firebox was fitted with SAR standard type flexible stays and to allow easier access to the stays, the engine was equipped with a Watson cab with its slanted front which, like the Watson Standard boiler, was to become the standard on later SAR steam locomotive classes.
 The cab was of special light steel and was welded throughout.